 However, one question remains, will this new radio really be a true paradigm shift away from 4G or simply more of an overhaul and a refresh for a new generation.

 4G or LTE was conceived and designed for the optimal support of the mobile broadband use case, i.e. video support.
-Radio stack is known for multiple protocol sub-layers like as PDCP, RLC, MAC and PHY.
-The highest layer of radio stack is PDCP, which is responsible for processing IP packets and provides services like compression, ciphering and integrity protection.
+Radio stack is known for multiple protocol sub-layers like PDCP, RLC, MAC, and PHY.
+The highest layer of radio stack is PDCP, which is responsible for processing IP packets and provides services like compression, ciphering, and integrity protection.

-RLC is another layer in the radio system which handles huge functions like segmentation/concatenation and error controls through procedures like Automatic Repeat Request (ARQ).
-The MAC layer is responsible for scheduling, multiplexing, a Hybrid ARQ process and all management of transport blocks transferred to and from the PHY layer.
+RLC is another layer in the radio system which handles huge functions, such as segmentation/concatenation and error controls through procedures like Automatic Repeat Request (ARQ).
+The MAC layer is responsible for scheduling, multiplexing, a Hybrid ARQ process, and all management of transport blocks transferred to and from the PHY layer.

 The main motivation for this is latency reduction.
 Increasing subcarrier OFDM symbol duration, which in turn enables lower latency communication.
 Transmission with different numerology can be multiplexed in both TDM and FDM modes enabling highly flexible resource sharing arrangements across different traffic cases.

 HTTP and DNS in a 5G World